GAltVI/resume/T07D10-1-develop/README.md

   - the size of the matrix (first the number of rows, then the columns) is taken from two numbers in stdin right before its input;
 - **to calculate the maximum elements of the matrix in each of its rows and the minimum elements in each of its columns and output these values ​​at the end after the output of the matrix as two arrays (an array of maximum elements in each row and an array of minimum elements in each column);**
 - **sort the matrix, putting rows with the minimum sum of elements first, followed by rows with the maximum sum of elements.**

-<br/>In case of any error it is output "n/a".
+n case of any error it is output "n/a".

 | Input | Output |